fursham-h/factR/README.md

   1. Matches chromosome levels of query GTF/object to a reference annotation
   2. Matches gene_id and gene_names of query GTF to a reference annotation
   3. Calculates percent base coverage between two transcripts or two list-of-transcripts
-  4. Resizes start and end of multi-exon GRanges transcript
+  4. Trims start and end of multi-exon GRanges transcript

 ## Installation
 ```r